 This new development has brought some damage to certain brands, thus preempting brands to utilize the social media not just as an image laundering platform but also asserting itself and solving potential customer related issues even before it happens.

 Situations like this have pushed forward the social media as a strong PR tool, thus putting it in the frontline as an integral part of the future of digital marketing in Africa.
+This is an area that brands can key in to position their visibility positively across audiences in Africa.

 Like most other parts of the world, artificial intelligence is also taking deep roots in countries around Africa.
+Be it in creating more customized content, content ideas or general research.

 Although still at its infancy, ground breaking AI tools like ChatGPT are becoming firmly rooted in Africa’s digital landscape, creating an avenue for AI powered and automated businesses to take roots.